-Now, you will be able to see the search bar with the text Search Plugins.
+Now, you can see the search bar with the text Search Plugins.

-In the box write down the name of the plugin, which you want to install.
+In the box, write down the plugin name you want to install.
 The installation will take place in a few minutes.
-After that, you are ready to use the plugin on your WordPress website.
+After that, you can use the plugin on your WordPress website.

 How Many WordPress Plugins One Can Use?

-There is actually no limit to the number of plugins a user can use for WordPress.
+There is no limit to the number of plugins a user can use for WordPress.
 But it’s always a good thing to keep the number below 20.
-(Opinion may vary with other WordPress users)
+(Opinion may vary with other WordPress users.)

-Having more number of plugins means more complex coding in your website.
-Thus, there are many chances of crashing of the website on the usage of more than a reasonable number of plugins.
+Having more plugins means more complex coding in your website.
+Thus, there are many chances of crashing the website using more than a reasonable number of plugins.